microshare/microshare.github.io/docs/2/general-user/meet-microshare/faq.md

 Here you can find the answers to the most frequently asked questions.
 On the other hand, you can ask yourself other questions and our documentation is here to answer them.

-If after reading our documentation some questions remain incomplete for you then do not hesitate to contact us at `docs@microshare.io` or on the [contact page]().
+If after reading our documentation some questions remain incomplete for you then do not hesitate to contact us at `docs@microshare.io`.

 ---------------------------------------
 ---------------------------------------